Flash-Shivam/Amazon-Intern-Redrive/README.md

 usage: go run sample1.go -s SOURCE -f LAMBDAFUNCTIONNAME
 ```

-Region will default to us-east-2, you can also override it with --region flag
+Region will be set default to us-east-2, you can also override it with --region flag